SELWOOD STEAM AND VINTAGE

 Fairground Organs providing atmospheric music.

 Model Aircraft static display.

-A 1940s style tea tent provided comfortable atmospheric catering.
+A 1940s style tea tent providing comfortable atmospheric catering.

 A Wild West re-